zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-chef-server/install-chef-server-using-your-hardware/3/_index.md

 ## 3. Write the Chef server configuration file

 After you install the Chef server package, you must configure the Chef server.
 The configuration process runs `chef-client` locally to apply the changes to the system.
-Having a separate configuration step gives you the chance to make any additional changes.
+Having a separate configuration step gives you the chance to make any additional changes before you start the server.

 The [Chef server configuration file](https://docs.chef.io/config_rb_server.html), <code class="file-path">/etc/opscode/chef-server.rb</code>, contains additional Chef server settings.
 If you leave this file empty, Chef server uses the default behavior, but let's add a few options to ensure that Chef server is configured with a hostname that's accessible to the rest of your network.